aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 domain in question before the certificate will be granted.
 The CloudFormation deployment will wait until this verification process has been completed.

-Because of this wait time, it's better to provision your certificates either in a separate stack from your main service, or provision them manually and import them into your CDK application.
+Because of this wait time, when using manual validation methods, it's better to provision your certificates either in a separate stack from your main service, or provision them manually and import them into your CDK application.

 ### Email validation